ServiceNow CMDB Best Practices: Complete 2026 Guide

 Even with solid ServiceNow CMDB best practices in place, adoption stalls when teams cannot easily understand the data or when maintaining accuracy requires too much manual effort.
 Virima bridges that gap by delivering trusted runtime truth — what exists, how it is connected, what changed, what will break, and who owns it — directly into your ServiceNow environment.

 Automated discovery across hybrid environments.
 Virima IT Discovery runs agentless IP-based scans and installable agent scans for roaming devices, with additional coverage through API integrations with hypervisor, cloud, network, storage, and monitoring platforms across on-premises, AWS, Azure, and GCP.
-Every CI record carries source provenance for agentic IT readiness.
+Every CI record carries source lineage for agentic IT readiness.

 Codeless ServiceNow integration.
 The Virima-ServiceNow integration is 100% codeless.
 Pre-built blueprints map to ServiceNow tables (including custom objects).
 Bi-directional CMDB sync ensures consistency.
 Business rules automate the promotion of CI updates, keeping the CMDB current without custom development.